djinn-ci/djinn/docs/user/offline-runner.md

 >**Note:** The same driver configuration used for the offline runner is used for the worker too.

-Each driver supported by Djinn CI is configured in its own block in the `driver.toml` file, for example to configure the QEMU driver you would do the following,
+Each driver supported by Djinn CI is configured in its own block directive in the `driver.conf` file like so,

-    [qemu]
+    driver <name> {
+        ...
+    }

+where `<name>` is the name of the driver being configured, followed by a list of value directives.
+For example to configure the QEMU driver you would do the following,

+    driver qemu {
-    disks   = "/home/me/.config/djinn/images/qemu"
+        disks  "/home/me/.config/djinn/images/qemu"
-    cpus    = 1
+        cpus   1
-    memory  = 2048
+        memory 2048
+    }

 the above configuration would set the location of the QEMU disk images to use, the number of CPUs, and the amount of memory for each machine that will be created.

+For a completed example of a `driver.conf` file see the `dist` directory of the source repository.

 ### Docker

-The Docker driver is configured in the `[docker]` block of the `driver.toml` configuration file.
-Detailed below are the different properties for this block,
+Detailed below are the value directives used by the Docker driver.

-* `host` -  The host of the running docker daemon, can be a path to a Unix socket.
+* **`host`** `string` - The host of the running Docker daemon, can be a path to a Unix socket.

-* `version` - The version of the Docker API you wish to use.
+* **`version`** `string` - The version of the Docker API you wish to use.

 ### QEMU

-The QEMU driver is configured in the `[qemu]` block of the `driver.toml` configuration file.
-Detailed below are the different properties for this block,
+Detailed below are the value directives used by the QEMU driver.

-* `disks` - The location on the filesystem to look for the QEMU disk images to use.
+* **`disks`** `string` - The location on the filesystem to look for the QEMU disk images to use.

-* `cpus` - The number of CPUs to use for a QEMU machine that is created for execution.
+* **`cpus`** `int` - The number of CPUs to use for a QEMU machine that is created for execution.

-* `memory` - The amount of memory in bytes for a QEMU machine that is created for execution.
+* **`memory`** `int` - The amount of memory in bytes for a QEMU machine that is created for execution.

 The directory specified in `disks` must have a another sub-directory for each architecture, in each of these exist the disk images to use.
 For example assume